 Coronary heart disease, also known as ischemic heart disease or coronary artery disease, is caused by the build-up of "plaque," or fatty deposits, inside the coronary arteries (atherosclerosis).
 This build-up of plaque causes narrowing and hardening of the arteries that supply blood and oxygen to the heart muscle (arteriosclerosis).
-As a result of atherosclerosis and arteriosclerosis, blood flow to the heart is slowed or stopped.
+As a result of atherosclerosis and arteriosclerosis, or "blocked arteries," blood flow to the heart is slowed or stopped.

 The most common symptoms of coronary heart disease are chest pain or discomfort ("angina") and shortness of breath.
 Coronary heart disease can also cause a heart attack (myocardial infarction).